17 November 2022 – Nominations open

 Criteria for Nominations

-Criteria for nominations (For all categories except Water Leaders, Tech Idol and Corporate Water Stewardship Awards):
+Criteria for nominations (For all categories except The Water Leaders Award):

-- The project or initiative must be able to demonstrate a significant contribution to the water industry.
+- The company, project, or initiative must be able to demonstrate a significant contribution to the water industry.
 Specific factors to highlight are: improved operations and energy efficiency, technological innovation and the implementation of sustainable financial models.

 Guidelines for sending nominations: